 - Climate Change Initiatives.
 We aim to achieve a 80% reduction in total CO2 emissions from our portfolio by FY2030 compared with the 2019 level and net zero CO2 emissions from our portfolio by FY2050.
 We recognize that reduction of greenhouse gas (GHG) emissions is of critical importance to ensure the sustainability of our business.
 We have been working to reduce energy consumption and GHG emissions of our portfolio by installing eco-friendly equipment such as LED lighting, which reduces electronic usage, and energy-saving air conditioning systems.
 The number of properties where we had installed LED light bulbs in certain common areas was 20 as of March 31, 2021 and 22 as of March 31, 2022.
-In addition, we have accelerated the use of electricity 100% from renewable energy sources, and the number of properties in which we had introduced 100% renewable electricity was 17 as of December 31, 2021 but had grown to 32 as of March 31, 2022.
+In addition, we have accelerated the use of electricity 100% from renewable energy sources, and the number of properties in which we had introduced 100% renewable electricity was 32 as of March 31, 2022 but had grown to 58 as of September 30, 2022.
 In the fiscal year ended March 31, 2022, we reduced total CO2 emissions from our portfolio by 30.46% as compared with the 2019 level and reduced total energy consumption from our portfolio by 8.12% as compared with the 2019 level. - Water Saving Initiatives.
 We aim to achieve 20% reduction in water use (intensity) in our portfolio by FY2030 compared with the 2019 level.
 Some of the buildings we own are equipped with facilities for reusing rainwater and greywater, as we endeavour to reduce the consumption of tap water.
 In the fiscal year ended March 31, 2022, we reduced water use (intensity) by our properties by 29.63% as compared with the 2019 level. - Waste Management Initiatives.
 We aim to achieve a more than 90% waste recycling rate in our portfolio by FY2030.
 We have reduced waste and promoted efficient use of resources through the promotion of reuse and recycling at our properties.
 In the fiscal year ended March 31, 2022, we achieved a 55.1% waste recycling rate in our portfolio. - ESG data coverage.
 We measure energy consumption, water use and waste produced by each building on a monthly basis.
 We outsource data gathering and data analysis to a company specializing in EMS to execute our PDCA cycle.
-As of March 31, 2022, we monitored and tracked energy consumption data and water withdrawal data covering 100% of the total floor area of our properties. - GRESB Real Estate Rating.
+As of September 30, 2022, we monitored and tracked energy consumption data and water withdrawal data covering 100% of the total floor area of our properties. - GRESB Real Estate Rating.
 GRESB was founded in 2009 by a group of major European pension funds who played leading roles in launching PRI.
-In the 2021 GRESB Real Estate Assessment, JRE received for the fourth consecutive year 5 Stars, which is the highest GRESB rating (out of 5 Stars), and also received for the sixth consecutive year Green Star based on its excellent ESG management system and performance record. - PRI assessment result.
+In the 2022 GRESB Real Estate Assessment, JRE received for the fifth consecutive year "5 Stars," which is the highest GRESB rating (out of "5 Stars"), and also received for the seventh consecutive year "Green Star" based on its excellent ESG management system and performance record. - PRI assessment result.
 PRI signatories are required to report annually on the status of their ESG integration practices.
-In 2020, we received the highest "A+" rating in both categories of "Strategy & Governance" and "Property," which is also the highest result among all signatories worldwide.
+In 2021, we received "4 Stars" in the "Investment and Stewardship Policy" module and the highest rating "5 Stars" in the "Real Estate" module.